xlynkz/xlynkz.github.io/README.md

 Our typical customer is computer literate and wants to change the world in a unique way.
 The problems that these founders have which Fastur could solve are application development, Intelligence delivery and product management.

-- 4.2 - Competitor Profiling
+#4.2 - Competitor Profiling
+##Alphabetlanguage
+##squarespace(web dev
+##3d manufactoring
+##intelligence

 Fastur faces strategic competitors from content management systems (CMS) and application programming interface (API) tools.

-- 1st competitor | Wordpress.org and Wordpress.com
+- 1st competitor | Automaticc

 Wordpress is open source and currently holds nearly 60% of the CMS market.
 WordPress leads other CMS’s because of its ease of use.
 Currently, 20% of daily domain activations run WordPress in the US.
 WordPress features a plugin architecture for extending functionality and a theming architecture for customizable front-end designs.

 - Strengths:

 Wordpress.com is the best option for users who do not want to tackle anything technical.
 Wordpress.org offers full control of a site.
 Plugins allow users to create many kinds of websites, from ecommerce and subscription to auction and gallery sites.
 Wordpress.org allows control on performance and monetization methods.

 - Weaknesses: